k8-mb/k8-mb.github.io/timeline.md

 ------------

-We receive an e-mail from Ms. Blankestein (the administrator), calling for the first owner metting.
+We receive an e-mail from Ms. Blankestein (the administrator), calling for the first owner meeting.
 Attached there is the draft of a contract that fourreal propose to the owners: it offers to leave a monetary deposit in substitution of the remaining works on the staircases.
 The contract cite the acceptance negotiation of